+1

+Self-injurious behaviors, like

+cutting are sometimes described as

+1

+Self-Injury

+TM There is a high rate of self-injury without suicide

+intent, as well as a significant rate of suicide attempts and completed suicide in severe cases.

+-

+A significant proportion succeed at suicide- 6% (Stone, 1989).

+2020202020202020202020202020

+Comorbidity

-- BPD is often comorbid with many other mood disorders.
+BPD is often comorbid with many other mood

+disorders.

 - 24-74% have major depression

-- 4-20% have bipolar disorder

-- 25% of people with bulimia have BPD
+4-20% have bipolar disorder25% of people with bulimia have BPD

 - And up to 67% of people with BPD are also diagnosed with at least one substance use disorder (Dulit, 1993).

 A link to abuse?

-- Studies show that many, but not all individuals with BPD report a history of abuse, neglect, or separation as young children. - 40-71% of BPD patients report having been sexually abused.
+Studies show that many, but not all individuals with BPD report a history of abuse, neglect, or separation as young children.
+40-71% of BPD patients report having been sexually abused.

-Clinical Discussion about Borderline

-Personality Disorder

-Researchers believe that BPD results from a combination of vulnerability -
+Researchers believe that BPD results

-to environmental stress as young children and a series of events that
+from a

-trigger the onset of the disorder as
+that trigger the onset of the disorder

-young adults.
+as young adults.

-0000000000000

-Always Onstage
+, ,

-- Histrionic Personality Disorder involves a pervasive pattern of excessive emotionality and attention-seeking. - People with this disorder are overly dramatic and often seem like they are acting.
-Often expressing their emotions in an exaggerated fashion. - Hugging someone they have just met or crying uncontrollably at a sad movie. - They also tend to be vain, self-centered, and uncomfortable when they are not in the limelight
+Always Onstage involves a pervasive pattern of excessive emotionality and attention-seeking.
+Hugging someone they have just met or crying uncontrollably at a sad movie.
+They also tend to be vain, self-centered, and uncomfortable when they are not in the limelight